 • Check "Only collaborators can access this folder via shared links" for both files and folders.

-These will be set by the Box service team upon account creation; co-owners and collaborators of folders within these accounts will be unable to change these settings.
+These will be set by the Box service team upon account creation; only co-owners of folders within these accounts will be able to change these settings.

 |Users can request High information (Level 3)-configured Non-Person Accounts here: http://box.psu.edu/non-person-account/